 Migrating an existing SAP NetWeaver system

-Migrating an SAP NetWeaver landscape can be enable you to leverage your investment in your existing setup in the cloud.
+By migrating an existing SAP NetWeaver landscape, you can leverage your investment in your existing setup in the cloud.
 Migrating a system of any significant scale requires careful planning and step-by-step migration, to avoid losing consistency between the system components.

 For migrations, follow SAP standard migration practices.
 SAP recommends following their best practices for copying components from your source system to a newly created target system.
 When the source and target systems use the same OS and database system, use homogeneous system copy, and when the source and target systems use a different OS or database system, use heterogeneous system copy when .

 This section provides information about licensing requirements.